niclasborlin/dbat/README.txt

 # 4) To test the demos, do 'help dbatdemos' or consult the manual.
 #
 #
+# ==== Download high-resolution images ====
+#
+# To reduce the size of the repository and hence download times, only
+# low-resolution images are included in the repository.
+High-resolution images
+# can be downloaded from http://www.cs.umu.se/~niclas/dbat_images/.
+For further
+# details, consult the README.txt files in the respective image directories.
+#
+#
 # == NEWS ==
 #
 # For a list of recent changes, consult the ChangeLog.txt file.